charlielor/blt2/docs/usersGuide.md

 ##### 2) (Receiver) Click on "New" next to the Receiver input text field
 ![Receiver/Vendor creation 5](usersGuide/receiverVendorCreation5.png)

-##### 3) (Receiver) Enter in the name and room number of the new Receiver and click on "Submit"
+##### 3) (Receiver) Enter in the name and room number of the new Receiver and click "Submit"
 ![Receiver/Vendor creation 6](usersGuide/receiverVendorCreation6.png)

 ##### 4) (Receiver) If the creation is successful, you'll see the new Receiver populate the Receiver input text field along with a green bar notifying that it was successfully created
 ![Receiver/Vendor creation 7](usersGuide/receiverVendorCreation7.png)

 ### <a name="newPackage"></a>Creating/Submitting a new Package
-To create and submit a new Package, first scan in (or enter in) the tracking number into the tracking number text field then click on "Enter in details".
+To create and submit a new Package, first scan in (or enter in) the tracking number into the tracking number text field then click "Enter in details".
 From there, you can enter in information about the Package such as its Vendor, Receiver, the number of packages for that Package and attach its packing slip(s).
 The Shipper is already selected when you loaded /receiving and each Package will use the same Shipper until a new Shipper is selected (by clicking on "Select Shipper").

 When the form opens, the Vendor search input box should be opened, ready for you to start typing the name of the Vendor.
 Once the Vendor is selected, the Receiver search input box should open, ready for you to start typing the name of the Receiver.